SepulchralVerdigris/path2victory/Characters.md

 <img src="Character cards\Duellist.jpg"  style="width: 300px" />

-If I had converted the Swashbuckler to *Path 2 Victory* yet, that would be a natural place to start, but it looks like rogue or fighter would work too.
+If we had converted the Swashbuckler to *Path 2 Victory* yet, that would be a natural place to start, but it looks like rogue or fighter would work too.

 I decide on rogue, and starting at level 6 allows for a couple of feats in the fighter archetype.